Zynga's new CEO to get pay package worth some $50 million

 Mattrick's new role leading a company that publishes social media-based titles and smartphone games will be a marked departure from his long career in the world of big-budget, packaged console games.

-Mattrick headed successful franchises such as "FIFA" during his 15 years at video game publisher Electronic Arts Inc. He joined Microsoft in 2007.
+Mattrick headed successful franchises such as "FIFA" during his 15 years at video game publisher Electronic Arts Inc (EA.O).
+He joined Microsoft in 2007.

 At Microsoft, Mattrick helped turn the Xbox business into a profitable venture after years of operating losses, eventually propelling the device into the top selling console in the United States.